jpotts/alfresco-developer-series/workflow/tutorial/tutorial.md

         <conditionExpression xsi:type="tFormalExpression"><![CDATA[${scwf_resubmit ==
     true}]]></conditionExpression>
     </sequenceFlow>

-Listing 22: Sequence flow condition based on the value of the resubmit variable

 You may be thinking that my sequence flow ID's aren't very helpful.
 I agree.
 I'd love to use more descriptive ID's but the Activiti Process